rjglabs/ai-nuke-newsfeed/README.md

 ---

+## Continuous Integration (CI) & SonarCloud

+This project uses GitHub Actions for continuous integration.
+Every push and pull request to the `main` branch automatically triggers a workflow that:
+- Checks code formatting and style (isort, black, flake8)
+- Runs unit tests
+- Runs a SonarCloud static analysis scan for code quality and security

+The SonarCloud scan is triggered by the GitHub Actions workflow and results are visible on the SonarCloud dashboard for this project.

+---

 ## Commit Signing & GPG Public Key

 All commits and tags in this repository are signed with a GPG key for authenticity and integrity.
 The public key is provided in the file `GPG-KEY.txt` at the root of this repository.